LBHackney-IT/Data-Platform-Playbook/docs/playbook/Module-0.md

 You can refer to this playbook entry for more information : https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/getting-set-up/using-github

 ### Benefits of using these tools
-Using Github means we have version control on our code, we also have a way to verify code and making sure code is suitable before it is Live
+Using Github means we have version control on our code, we also have a way to verify code and making sure code is suitable before it is live.

 ## The notebook environment